benfinkelshtein/benfinkelshtein.github.io/_news/9_msr.md

 related_posts: false
 ---

-Actions Speak Louder than Prompts: A Large-Scale Study of LLMs for Graph Inference is accepted to ICLR 2026
+Actions Speak Louder than Prompts: A Large-Scale Study of LLMs for Graph Inference is selected for an ORAL at ICLR 2026